-4. Defendants Ronald Watts, Brian Bolton, Alvin Jones, Elsworth Smith Jr., Cynthia Tornes, and Kenneth Young Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
+4. Defendants Ronald Watts, Brian Bolton, Robert Gonzalez, Alvin Jones, Manuel Leano, Kallatt Mohammed, Douglas Nichols Jr., Elsworth Smith Jr., (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
 Plaintiff sues the individual officer defendants in their individual capacities only.

-ANSWER: The allegations in this Paragraph are premised on the vague, undefined and overbroad term "at all relevant times" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers admit the allegations in this Paragraph that are directed at them.
-Defendant Officers further admit that at all times for matters related to Plaintiff's arrest, Defendants Watts was employed by the City of Chicago as police officers and acting in the course and scope of his employment under the color of law.
+ANSWER: Defendant Officers admit the allegations directed at them.
+With respect to the remaining individual officer defendants, Defendant Officers admit, upon information and belief, that those officers were employed by the City of Chicago as police officers during certain time periods alleged in Plaintiff's Complaint and were acting in the course and scope of their employment as Chicago police officers at those times.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this Paragraph.